 Does Medicare Cover Dental Implants?

-If you have Original Medicare, Part A and Part B, you won’t be covered for most dental services, including routine care, oral exams, cleanings, fillings, extractions, and implants.
+If you’re like many Medicare beneficiaries, you might already be enrolled in Original Medicare, Part A and Part B. Original Medicare typically doesn’t pay for routine dental services.
+These generally include routine care, oral exams, cleanings, fillings, extractions, and implants.
 Original Medicare dental coverage is very limited.

-The only dental services that are covered by Original Medicare are those that are an essential part of a Medicare-covered procedure.
+The only dental services that Original Medicare may cover are usually those that are an essential part of a Medicare-covered procedure.
 For example, Medicare may cover a dental exam that you get prior to a heart valve replacement surgery or kidney transplant, as part of an overall pre-surgery exam.
-However, for most routine dental care, you’re not covered by Original Medicare.
+However, when it comes to Part A and Part B, Medicare dental coverage doesn’t cover most routine dental care.

-If you need more information or would like help finding a Medicare Advantage plan that includes dental coverage, that’s what I’m here for.
-You can learn more about why I enjoy helping people with Medicare below in my profile.
+If you need more information or would like help finding a Medicare Advantage plan that may cover dental implants, that’s what I’m here for.
 To set up a time to talk over the phone or to have me email you some customized plan recommendations, use the links below.
-You can also browse plans right now using our Compare Plans buttons on this page.
-If you would like to get started sooner, just call us as described right below.
+You can also browse plans right now using our Compare Plans or Find Plans buttons on this page.
+If you would like to get started sooner, just call me or another Medicare.com licensed insurance agent at 1-844-847-2660 (TTY users 711) Monday through Friday, 8:00 AM to 8:00 PM ET.

 TTY users 711